skyfox69/jsapi/README.md

 # Jsapi

-Provides a DSL to define JSON APIs in Rails.

-Key features:

-- Reading request parameters by generic model classes
-- Serializing objects
-- Creating OpenAPI and JSON Schema documents
+## Why Jsapi?

+Jsapi is a good choice when you want to build a Rails application providing JSON APIs consumed by one ore more clients.
+You can use Jsapi to read requests, produce responses and create OpenAPI documents.
+All of that can be specified at one place.

+Jsapi supports OpenAPI 2.0, 3.0 and 3.1.

 ## Installation